KDE/documentation-docs-kdenlive-org/user_interface/menu/help_menu.rst

 .. .. versionadded:: 22.04

 This feature allows you to search for any command or action available.
-Simply enter the search and then select the command or action you want to execute.
+Simply enter the search term and then select the command or action you want to execute.
 Kdenlive uses fuzzy search or look-ahead search, so that every character you type changes the search result on the fly.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_find_action.webp
    :align: left